mavcorner/data-visualization-with-R/README.md

 # data-visualization-with-R
-This includes using R to visualize different datasets like the European flights dataset to find out trends.
+This includes using R to visualize the stock dataset and find out trends.